HarryPaniccc/DnD/World of Helodaria/Rylai Sweetsong.md

 She would shut off her connection to the elemental plane of air by freezing her heart and sundering her ability to cast sorcerer magics.
 She would still become a powerful bard.
 ## Campaign One: Vanguard
 Rylai would find [[Caede]] very early after he rose from his long slumber near the town of [[Splitmount]] on her way to [[Ironbase]].

+After confronting her past with the help of [[Ophelia the Sylph]], Rylai realised that it was [[Lina Sweetsong]] who started the fire that night.
+This self-actualisation allowed her to reconnect with her internal magic and become a full storm sorcerer.

 # Character Information
 ## Quests
 ## Notable Items